stacey-w-taylor/synapseDocs/_articles/tutorial-download-data-portal.md

 category: in-practice
 ---

 Portals allow you to explore data stored in [Synapse](https://sagebionetworks.org/tools_resources/synapse-platform/), a technology platform that allows researchers to aggregate, organize, analyze and share scientific data, code and insights.
+Synapse is designed to integrate seamlessly with your analytical workflow.
+Therefore, options to download data are available in the [R client]({{ site.baseurl }}{% link _articles/tutorial-download-data-portal.md %}#r), [command line client]({{ site.baseurl }}{% link _articles/tutorial-download-data-portal.md %}#command-line) and [Python client]({{ site.baseurl }}{% link _articles/tutorial-download-data-portal.md %}#python).

 All entities in Synapse are automatically assigned a globally unique identifier used for reference with the format `syn12345678`.
 Often abbreviated to “synID”, the ID of an object never changes, even if the name does.

-Synapse is designed to integrate seamlessly with your analytical workflow.
-Therefore, options to download data are available in the [R client]({{ site.baseurl }}{% link _articles/tutorial-download-data-portal.md %}#r), [command line client]({{ site.baseurl }}{% link _articles/tutorial-download-data-portal.md %}#command-line) and [Python client]({{ site.baseurl }}{% link _articles/tutorial-download-data-portal.md %}#python).
+You will use a synID to locate the files you wish to download.

 ## Find Files using Explore